 AdZooma researched the average cost of marketing agencies in the UK.
-We were asked to contribute to the research and, along with several other agencies, we were credited in the final article with a link back to our website.
+We were asked to contribute to the research, along with several other agencies.
+We were credited in the final article with a link back to our website.

-This link comes from a well known brand in the marketing industry, meaning it’s both a relevant and valuable source – matching the qualities we highlighted above.
+The link comes from a well-known brand in the marketing industry.
+This means it’s both a relevant and valuable source, matching the qualities we highlighted above.

 We should note though, it’s not always possible for a source to be both relevant and high quality.
-But that’s okay – hitting at least one of the two would still constitute a good link, it just might not be as beneficial as a link which has both.
+But that’s okay.
+Hitting at least one of the two would still constitute a good link.
+It just might not be as beneficial as a link that has both.

 On the other hand, perhaps a marketing blogger comes across this post and thinks “hey this is a great resource, I’ll share it with my readers” (and by the way, if this is you, please feel free ✌️).
 It’s unlikely the blogger’s website will be anywhere near as established and valued a domain as the BBC, but it will be much more relevant to the marketing industry seeing as they’ve dedicated their entire site to the topic.

-Despite the trade offs, we’d still be getting a good link in both cases.
-Although if we had to choose between the two, we’d plump for relevance over quality.
+Despite the trade-offs, we would still be getting a good link in both cases.
+And if we had to choose between the two, we’d plump for relevance over quality.

-The best links come from sources which are both relevant and valuable
+The best links come from sources that are both relevant and valuable

-Links from sources which are either relevant or high-quality can be beneficial too, but typically not as good as sources which are both
+Links from sources that are either relevant or high-quality can be beneficial too, but typically not as good as sources that are both

 In an either-or situation, source relevance is more important than source quality

-“To define a bad link, we can simply flip the qualities of a good link, meaning a bad link is one which comes from a low-quality source with little-to-no relevance to your niche.”
+“To define a bad link, we can simply flip the qualities of a good link.
+Meaning a bad link comes from a low-quality source with little-to-no relevance to your niche.”

 What does a bad link look like?

-To define a bad link, we can simply flip the qualities of a good link, meaning a bad link is one which comes from a low-quality source with little-to-no relevance to your niche.
+To define a bad link, we can simply flip the qualities of a good link.
+Meaning a bad link comes from a low-quality source with little-to-no relevance to your niche.

 Here’s the screenshot of the proposed tactics.
 Face, meet palm.

-If you’re a business owner and an “SEO” tells you this is how they’ll get new links for your website, we suggest you run a mile.
+If you’re a business owner and an SEO provider tells you this is how they’ll get new links for your website, we suggest you run a mile.

 To understand why, let’s take a look at each individually.